Olifants River (Western Cape)

 The Olifants River (Olifantsrivier) is a river in the northwestern area of the Western Cape Province of South Africa.
 The upper and main catchment area of the Olifants river is around Ceres and the Cederberg mountains.
 The Clanwilliam and Bulshoek dams are located on the river and provide water for the towns and farms along the watercourse.
-The river is approximately 285 km long with a catchment area of 46,220 km2 and flows into the Atlantic Ocean at Papendorp, 250 km north of Cape Town.
+The river is approximately 285 km long with a catchment area of 46,220 km2.
+It flows into the Atlantic Ocean at Papendorp, 250 km north of Cape Town.

 Watershed

 The Olifants River rises in the Winterhoek Mountains north of Ceres.
 The mainstem is about 265 km long.
 The river flows to the north-west through a deep, narrow valley that widens and flattens into a broad floodplain below Clanwilliam.

 The river eventually drains into the Atlantic Ocean near Papendorp.
 At the mouth the Olifants river is split in two by an island that exhibits interesting rock formations.